You can design a Family Photo Gallery Wall for your home. Below is the Monogram Family Photo Wall Gallery step-by-step

 Two years ago we purchased this beautiful home.
 I remember being so excited about all of the decorating possibilities and all of the fun things I could do with it!

 In my defense, we were waiting to paint.
 At least that is the excuse that I gave myself.
 But we painted in March!
 You can read all about it in my post, Choosing My Perfect Paint Wall Color.

-Now that my excuses have run out, and I am really tired of looking at my empty walls.
-I guess that means it time to put on my thinking cap and get crafty.
+Now that my excuses have run out, I am really tired of looking at my empty walls.
+I guess that means it's time to put on my thinking cap and get crafty.